Morse-Bott cohomology from homological perturbation theory: Generalizations

 \begin{proposition} Let $\cC, \cD$ be two oriented flow categories and $\pi_E:\cE \to \cC, \pi_F:\cF \to \cD$ be two oriented $k$-sphere bundles.
-Assume $\fH:\cC \Rightarrow \cD$ is a an oriented flow morphism and $\fT$ is compatible oriented $k$-sphere bundle over $\fH$.
-Then we have a following diagram of short exact sequences, which is commutative up to homotopy,
+Assume $\fH:\cC \Rightarrow \cD$ is an oriented flow morphism and $\fT$ is a compatible oriented $k$-sphere bundle over $\fH$.
+Then we have a morphism between the Gysin exact sequences below assuming they have grading structures, otherwise it is a commutative diagram of exact triangles,